 Water Supply and Storage: Water supply is derived from two wells located east of Highway 395, including one well that was constructed following approval of the Tioga Inn Specific Plan, and a second well that was constructed late in 2017.
 Each well has been shown to produce a suitable volume of potable water, individually, to serve existing and proposed uses on the project site.
 Both wells connect to an existing 300,000-gallon steel storage tank near the hilltop housing on the southwestern site boundary.
 Amendment #3 proposes replacement of the existing water storage tank with a new 300,000-gallon tank located in the same area as the existing tank, which will be demolished.
 Replacement of water storage tank is proposed to increase reliability of the water storage capability.
 An updated aquifer study and an Antidegradation Analysis have been completed as part of this 2019 SEIR to determine whether well production would have potential to impact surrounding wells and to assess project impacts on water quality standards of the LRWQCB.
-Results are presented and analyzed in DSEIR §5.2.
+Results are presented and analyzed in EIR §5.2.
 Water system elements will continue to meet all applicable requirements of the Mono County Health Department, the Lee Vining Fire Protection District, and the Lahontan Regional Water Quality Control Board.

 Open Space.
 As discussed below under 'Open Space Lands and Designations", development restrictions in the form of open space easements are proposed for the portion of the project located east of US 395 and the steep slope adjacent to and facing US 395.
-Land east of US 395 is designated as "Open Space-Facilities' and subject to the use restrictions stated in Specific Plan Policy 1h.
-Land adjoining US 395 on the west is designated as "Open Space-Preserve" and subject to the use restrictions stated in Specific Plan Policy 1g.
 Development in these areas will allow underground utility lines, two moderately illuminated monument signs below the restaurant, and appurtenant features such as a well housing, electric equipment shed, or utility related facilities.
 A water main will be constructed under US 395 through existing pipe sleeves from the well site.
 Sewage disposal systems' expansion areas may cross under the highway to the site at some time in the future.

 Sewage.
 Sewage disposal is currently handled by standard septic tank/leach field systems for each separate land use area in conformance with Mono County Health Department and Lahontan Regional Water Quality Control Board (RWQCB) standards.
 A new wastewater treatment system will be provided as part of the proposed Amendment #3.
 The system will replace the existing septic tank treatment system, and will include a new subsurface irrigation system for use during the summer season.
 A septic leach field system will be retained for disposal of surplus treated effluent, primarily during the low-flow winter months.

 Solid Waste: Solid waste on the property is stored in commercial dumpsters located within screened areas adjoining each of the project buildings, and at a separate screened area for refuse cans serving the residential development.
 Refuse is collected by a commercial disposal service recognized by Mono County for delivery of such service.
-Amendment #3 calls for continued use of commercial dumpsters in bear-resistantproof structures that would be constructed adjacent to the hotel and restaurant, with separate collection facilities (also bear-resistantproof) and recycling facilities for the workforce housing area.
+Amendment #3 calls for continued use of commercial dumpsters in bear-proof structures that would be constructed adjacent to the hotel and restaurant, with separate collection facilities (also bear-proof) for the workforce housing area.
 Refuse will continue to be collected by a commercial disposal service recognized by Mono County for delivery of such service.